humanmade/altis-dev-tools/docs/testing-with-codeception.md

 #### Acceptance tests

-In short: *Testing a scenario from a user perspective, **in the browser***, ie: opening signup page, typing credentials, clicking sign in, and checking browser output.
+In short: *Testing a scenario from a user perspective, **in the browser***, ie: opening login page, typing credentials, clicking sign in, and checking browser output.

 This type uses a browser, where a web driver drives the browser clicking and typing to simulate user actions.